Geonkick-Synthesizer/geonkick/README.md

 * Ctrl + e - open export dialog
 * Ctrl + a - open about dialog

-Note: especially when running as plugin be sure the focus to be on the main Geonkick window.
+Note: when running as plugin be sure the focus to be on the main Geonkick window.

 ###### Working with envelopes